A River Cruise in Europe

 .

+• A River Cruise is extremely inclusive!
+When you buy your River Cruise you really are paying for the majority of your trip up front.
 Yes, there are “all-inclusive” Ocean Cruise lines out there but if you know the industry at all you’ll know they’re the “Luxury” lines and are very, very expensive.
+With a River Cruise though it’s the standard to have lots of items included in your fare.

 .